CTU-Bern/links/README.md

     * also not strictly tidymodels, but ML [a comic book on ML in R](https://betaandbit.github.io/RML/)
   * [marginal means from models with interactions](https://grantmcdermott.com/interaction-effects/)
   * [mapping with R - gallery of maps from the #30DayMapChallenge with links to code](https://david.frigge.nz/3RDayMapChallenge/)

+#### Validation
+Validating R itself is a big task.
+The [R validation hub](https://www.pharmar.org/overview/) has various info on the topic, including a [white paper](https://www.pharmar.org/white-paper/).
+They have also created an R Package, [`riskmetric`](https://pharmar.github.io/riskmetric/index.html) for estimating the risk posed by a given package based on it's documentation, bugs/issues, downloads etc.

 ## Misc
   * [StatTag - a method to make dynamic WORD documents, supports Stata, R, and others](https://github.com/stattag)